-The depositary will terminate the deposit agreements if we ask it to do so.
-The depositary may also terminate the deposit agreements if it has told us that it would like to resign and we have not appointed a new depositary bank within 60 days.
-In either case, the depositary must notify you at least 30 days before termination.
+The respective depositary will terminate the respective deposit agreement if we ask it to do so.
+The respective depositary may also terminate the respective deposit agreement if it has told us that it would like to resign and we have not appointed a new depositary bank within 60 days.
+In either case, the respective depositary must notify you at least 30 days before termination.

-After termination, the depositary and its agents will do the following under the relevant deposit agreement but nothing else: (1) advise you that the deposit agreement is terminated, (2) collect distributions on the deposited securities, (3) sell rights and other property, and (4) deliver shares and other deposited securities upon surrender of ADRs.
-Six months or more after termination, the depositary may sell any remaining relevant deposited securities by public or private sale.
-After that, the depositary will hold the money it received on the sale, as well as any other cash it is holding under the relevant deposit agreement for the pro rata benefit of the ADR holders that have not surrendered their ADRs.
+After termination, the respective depositary and its agents will do the following under the respective deposit agreement but nothing else: (1) advise you that the deposit agreement is terminated, (2) collect distributions on the deposited securities (3) sell rights and other property, and (4) deliver shares and other deposited securities upon surrender of ADRs.
+Six months or more after termination, the respective depositary may sell any remaining deposited securities by public or private sale.
+After that, the depositary will hold the money it received on the sale, as well as any other cash it is holding under the deposit agreement for the pro rata benefit of the ADR holders of that class that have not surrendered their ADRs.
 It will invest the money in direct obligations of the federal government of the U.S. and has no liability for interest.
-The depositary's only obligations will be to account for the money and other cash.
-After termination our only obligations will be to indemnify the depositary and to pay fees and expenses of the depositary that we agreed to pay.
+The respective depositary is only obligations will be to account for the money and other cash.
+After termination our only obligations will be to indemnify the respective depositary and to pay fees and expenses of the depositary that we agreed to pay.